spearzy/Axiom-Assertions/docs/assertion-reference.md

 The predicate overload gives you a strongly typed `SingleItem`.
 The parameterless overload is also strongly typed for common generic collection subjects such as `List<T>`, arrays, and interface-typed generic enumerables.
 Nongeneric collections still expose `object?
 SingleItem`.

+Local comparer overloads are available on the collection assertions whose semantics depend on item equality.
+Use them when you want case-insensitive or domain-specific matching for a single assertion without changing the shared comparer-provider configuration.

 `ContainExactly(...)` is the ordered exact-sequence assertion. `ContainExactlyInAnyOrder(...)` is the unordered exact-membership assertion: same items, same counts, no extras, and no omissions, with an opt-in comparer overload when you need custom equality.

 ```csharp